nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version1.md

 00 0D
 ```

 Once you have the identifiers in the proper format, you can put them onto the SD card.
 The easiest way to do this is with a card reader.
-Unplug the iBeacon, then remove the SD card and put it into your computer's SD card reader.
+Unplug the beacon, then remove the SD card and put it into your computer's SD card reader.
 After attaching it to your computer with a card reader, look for a volume with a file named ibeacon.conf in the root directory.
 Open that file and change the identifiers to be
 your own, taking care to keep the quotation marks and other parts of the lines unchanged.